digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ![](img/week_02_slide_deck13.gif)

-<span style="color:#C27BA0"> __Scenario__
+__Scenario__

-<span style="color:#741B47">Pretend you work at a small museum archive that is considering acquiring a collection of indie video games created by members of the   _[Babycastles collective](https://www.babycastles.com/about)_  <span style="color:#741B47">.
+Pretend you work at a small museum archive that is considering acquiring a collection of indie video games created by members of the   _[Babycastles collective](https://www.babycastles.com/about)_  .
 Some video games depend on obsolete operating systems and machines to play.

-<span style="color:#C27BA0"> __Question 1__
+__Question 1__

-<span style="color:#741B47">What sorts of questions might you ask the donor/creator of the game?
+What sorts of questions might you ask the donor/creator of the game?
 As a digital curator, what details should you take into consideration?
 How might this impact gift agreements and donor relations?

-<span style="color:#C27BA0"> __Question 2__
+__Question 2__

-<span style="color:#741B47">What might an AIP look like for this particular video game?
+What might an AIP look like for this particular video game?
 Hint: Look at the McDonough article, page 1628 onward.

-<span style="color:#C27BA0"> __Question 3__
+__Question 3__

-<span style="color:#741B47">What might be some impediments to DIP creation and access for this collection?
+What might be some impediments to DIP creation and access for this collection?
 What are some of the things to consider when thinking about DIP and access?

-<span style="color:#FE7600">Post your pre-class reading reactions to Brightspace.
+Post your pre-class reading reactions to Brightspace.

-<span style="color:#FE7600">Weekly activity: None this week
+Weekly activity: None this week

-<span style="color:#FE7600">Let me know if you have any questions about the File Format Report and the file format you chose
+Let me know if you have any questions about the File Format Report and the file format you chose